cheqd/product/product-essentials/roadmap/identity.md

 We also want to use the cheqd wallet to issue the cheqd community reward Credentials, based on their engagement and loyalty to cheqd.
 Through gamifying engagement, we can showcase the value of Verifiable Credentials to a much larger audience than the identity ecosystem.

-### cheqd AnonCreds compatibility
+### AnonCreds-style credentials

 To date, cheqd is able to support JSON and JSON-LD Credentials natively on cheqd.
 However, this excludes a large portion of the identity ecosystem which have built out their products on Hyperledger Indy based networks using AnonCreds: a privacy-preserving Credential specification which is intrinsically tied to Indy.

-There are two ways cheqd intends to support AnonCreds:

-1. cheqd AnonCreds compatibility: AnonCreds-like support on-ledger
-2. SDK Routing Layer: Routing AnonCreds and other Credential types to appropriate SDK
+It is not easy to support AnonCreds directly on a non-Indy network.
+However, we have created an architecture that replicates the function of AnonCreds using W3C compliant standards.
+To make this work, there are a few components at play:

 * [x] Issuer DID Documents: Completed
-* [x] Schema DID Documents: Completed
+* [ ] Schema DID Documents: Ongoing
 * [ ] Resource Collections: Ongoing - Q2 expected release
 * [ ] Schema Objects on-ledger: Ongoing - Q2 expected release
 * [ ] Credential Definition Composition: Ongoing - Q3 expected release

-It is not easy to support AnonCreds directly on a non-Indy network.
-However, we have created an architecture that replicates the function of AnonCreds using W3C compliant standards.
-To make this work, there are a few components at play:

-1. Issuer DID Documents
-2. Schema DID Documents
-3. Resource Collections
-4. Schema Objects on-ledger
-5. Credential Definition Composition

 Each of these parts will be discussed in further detail in our Identity Documentation page: